pingcap/docs-cn/tools/data-migration-troubleshooting.md

     resume-task ${task name}
     ```

-However, in some cases, you need to [reset the data synchronization task](#reset-the-data-synchronization-task).
+However, you need to reset the data synchronization task in some cases.
+For details about when to reset and how to reset, see [Reset the data synchronization task](#reset-the-data-synchronization-task).

 ## Common errors